vendo/vendo/README.md

     * The schema file contains table creation for users and roles.
 If you don't need this (if you are bolting this onto an existing application), simply omit it.
  3. Make sure the application/photos/ directory is writable by the webserver

 If you'd like to use Vendo to develop your e-commerce application, you can omit the vendo-application module, and use the other four (you still need the database).
-Sometime in the near future, the modules will be broken into their own repositories.

 You can use the vendo-application as a starting point, or for inspiration on how to build an application with Vendo.

 ### Using vendo-application as a base

-You can use the vendo-application module as a base for your e-commerce application.
+There is a *demo*,  `vendo-application` module, which can base for your e-commerce application.
 If you are happy with the functionality of the stock controllers but not the views (you should probably never use them as-is), you can replace the view class and templates in your application to get a customized skin on top of it.

+It is a *demo* application.
+This is meant to be a guide for you to let you see what Vendo can do.
+You are not required, and are not encouraged to use it.

 ## Testing